 Throughout the 1980s, the D&SNGRR continued to build on the scenic tourist railroad industry.
 Engines and coaches began to be weatherized for winter use; a third train to Silverton was added to the schedule along with an alternative fourth train to Cascade Canyon Wye; major track reconstruction occurred as nearly ten thousand ties were replaced.
 Locomotives #497 and #480 were restored and returned to service, the #497 being the only K-37 to run on the line and the innovative RailCamp was built for use in the summer.
 In 1985 the D&SNGRR purchased the Silverton Depot, returning it to service.
 By 1986 there were four trains running to Silverton with a fifth running to Cascade Canyon Wye!

 Today the Durango & Silverton Narrow Gauge Railroad continues to provide year-round train service, operating a historical train with rolling stock indigenous to the line.
-The locomotives used to pull today’s train remain 100% coal-fired, steam-operated.
-The locomotives are 1923-25 vintage and are maintained in original condition.
+The locomotives used to pull today’s train are either oil-fired or coal-fired steam-operated and diesel.
+The steam locomotives are 1923-25 vintage and are maintained in top condition.
 The coaches each feature bathroom facilities and are heated during the winter months for passenger comfort.
 Open gondola cars provide a panoramic view of the mountains.
 Concessions are available on every train.
 The Durango & Silverton is owned and operated by American Heritage Railways.